-An annual report on complaints and compliments received by the Council (both corporate and social services (adult and children)) is prepared and presented to relevant fora including Governance and Audit Committee.
+An annual report on complaints and compliments received by the Council is prepared and presented to relevant fora including Governance and Audit Committee.

 3.3.2.3 Public Services Ombudsman for Wales

 The Public Services Ombudsman for Wales considers complaints from members of the public and members in relation to Members' conduct, and from members of the public in relation to alleged maladministration, and also has powers to instigate investigations of her own initiative.
 Her Report is published annually.